 Do I Need Planning Permission for a Single Storey Extension?

-You will need planning permission for your extension if it:
+You will need planning permission for your single storey extension if it:

 - covers more than half the area of land surrounding your home